 Declaring a Major

-Students officially declare their majors by submitting paperwork to the Office of Academic Services for the College of Arts and Science.
+Students officially declare their majors by submitting the relevant paperwork to the Office of Undergraduate Education for the College of Arts and Science.

 How to Declare a Major

-- Leave one form with the major department.
+- Leave one copy of the completed form with each major department.

 Double and Triple Majors

-A student who wishes to make changes to an interdisciplinary major must complete the Request for Change in Interdisciplinary Major Course Plan, secure the adviser’s signature, and submit the changes for approval by an associate dean in 350 Buttrick Hall.
+If you wish to make changes to your interdisciplinary major, you must complete the Request for Change in Interdisciplinary Major Course Plan, secure your adviser’s signature, and submit the changes for approval to 350 Buttrick Hall or email@example.com .